croquet/croquet-docs/croquet/README.md

 Calls to `Math.random()` within a view will behave normally.
 Different instances will receive different random numbers.

 # Technical FAQ
-## To use Croquet OS, what changes do I need to make to my firewall configuration?
+## To use Croquet, what changes do I need to make to my firewall configuration?
-Most people do not have to modify their network or firewall settings to use any product released by Croquet, including Croquet OS, Croquet for Unity, Microverse World Builder, or Metaverse Web Showcase.
+Most people do not have to modify their network or firewall settings to use any product released by Croquet, including Croquet, Croquet for Unity, Microverse World Builder, or Metaverse Web Showcase.

 However, if you are on a network behind a firewall with a strict set of rules, you may have to make some changes to your firewall configuration.

-An app built with Croquet OS will make network connections to the Croquet infrastructure with the following parameters:
+An app built with Croquet will make network connections to the Croquet infrastructure with the following parameters:

 | Parameter    | Data                                                                                                        |
 |--------------|-------------------------------------------------------------------------------------------------------------|